-Now that you have made improvements in your design based on affordability, usability and sustainability, you need to prioritize them, make the necessary trade-offs and work out the details to make a fabrication plan.
+Now that you have thought of different ways to improve your design, make the necessary tradeoffs and work out the details to make a new fabrication plan.
 The prototype that you develop at this point will be much closer to the final product.
 You should try to make it so that it both looks like and works like the product that you envision, even though it might be made out of different materials.